RahulBhola/Spotify-Clone/README.md

 Created a Spotify Clone using MERN Stack

+Here I created 2 folders one for frontend and other for backend and connect backend to MongoDb, checked through postman.
+For frontend I used ReactJs and cloudinary.

-1. Created frontend using ReactJs
+1. Created frontend using ReactJs:

 1.1 Home Page: Contains main content of songs that we want toplay or listen.
 ![Screenshot (312)](https://github.com/RahulBhola/Spotify-Clone/assets/104344946/cf17da53-06ab-49ca-a073-5827afa490ba)